sumnerevans/sumnerevans.com/content/posts/school/is-getting-a-masters-in-cs-worth-it.md

   For these students, getting a master's degree as a way to become more employable will be a very stressful and expensive endeavour.
-And while they will probably succeed, but there are easier ways to get good offers.
+And while they will probably succeed, there are easier ways to get good offers.

   These students will likely find that the additional line on their resume and extra piece of paper in a frame does not cause their job search to become more